Comparing Smith and Victor Torch Kits

 Are Victor Torches Built Better Than Smith Torches?

-Victor’s torches have one of the best reputations in the business, and one of the first things that welders and metal workers bring up about their Victor torches is the sturdy brass construction.
+Victor’s torches have one of the best reputations in the business.
+One of the first things that metal workers bring up about their Victor torches is the sturdy brass construction.
 Victor’s torches are durable and the the brass components won’t wear down.
 Repairs of a Victor torch are often an option, and if you have any problems, their support has an excellent reputation.
 Victor’s kits come with a five year warranty as well.

-The regulators in a Victor torch cutting kit are also made of durable brass parts, are designed to resist high impact collisions, and come in easy to read color codes.
+The regulators in a Victor torch cutting kit are also made of durable brass parts.
+They are designed to resist high impact collisions, and come in easy to read color codes.

-While many old timer welders and metal workers are attached to their Victor torches, Smith has won over plenty of customers as well.
-The torches have in-tip gas mixing technology that extends the life of the torch, which is backed by a lifetime warranty.
+While many welders and metal workers are attached to their Victor torches, Smith has won over plenty of customers.
+The torches have in-tip gas mixing technology that extends the life of the torch.
+They are also backed by a lifetime warranty.
 If Smith torches aren’t durable and long lasting, then Smith won’t be in business much longer!

 Many welders are willing to pay for that lifetime warranty even if Smith doesn’t have the same history as Victor.
 The regulators in a Smith torch cutting kit also come with a three year limited warranty.

-Get Victor and Smith Cutting Kits on Sale
+Get Victor and Smith Torch Kits on Sale

 A Victor torch cutting kit is on sale at Baker’s Gas and Welding for a very competitive price as of this writing that may sway some customers to choose it based on price alone.
 However, the value of a Smith kit with its lifetime warranty may prompt some spend a little extra for the guarantee.
 Whichever you choose, you’ll always find the most competitive prices at Baker’s Gas and Welding.